Tatiana Mayskaya

 16 October 2024

-RIEM-ICEF 2024 Joint Workshop (Research Institute of Economics and Management, Southwestern University of Finance and Economics, Chengdu, China)
+RIEM-SWUFE / ICEF-HSE Joint Workshop: Financial and Economic Challenges in Emerging Economies (Research Institute of Economics and Management, Southwestern University of Finance and Economics, Chengdu, China)

 The Effect of Mergers on Innovation slides